Bird point counts

 5.2 BIRD POINT COUNTS

-- Both observer/recorder pairs should position themselves and open eBird to a new survey.
+- Observer/recorder pairs should position themselves and open the eBird app.

-- Before proceeding to the next station, the recorder should check with their respective observer about any species they weren’t sure about or any mistakes they think may have arisen.
+- The recorder should check with their respective observer about any species they weren’t sure about or any mistakes they think may have arisen.

 - The two observers may then discuss any observations that they were uncertain about and correct any misidentifications.
-This only applies to birds they saw or heard during the 30-minute sampling period but which they could not identify.
-They should not add to the list any species they had not seen or heard, or any species observed outside the 30-minutes sampling period.
+This only applies to birds they saw or heard during the 10 minute sampling period but which they could not identify.
+They should not add to the list any species they had not seen or heard, or any species observed outside the 10 minute sampling period.

 6. POST PROCESSING